VitaliyBeletskiy/AnyDice/README.md

 # AnyDice

-A project application for "Programmerare iPhone och Android" course.
+A project application for the "Programmerare iPhone och Android" course.